 Before we leave you with that statement, we’re going to cover some of the general misconceptions around hypoallergenic dogs.
 We want to help clear the blurry line between allergy-safe dogs and those dogs generally less likely to cause a reaction.

 What does hypoallergenic mean?

-Where the first misconception lies in the understanding of the term hypoallergenic, by definition, it means less likely to cause a reaction.
+The first misconception lies in understanding the term hypoallergenic; by definition, it means less likely to cause a reaction for people with allergies.

 They are simply dogs that are less likely than others to cause an allergic reaction.

 The second misconception is that humans are allergic to dog hair – so if they don’t have much of it or don’t touch it, you won’t react.

 Humans are allergic to a protein found in the urine and saliva of dogs.
 When dogs groom themselves, it is transferred to their fur, which humans then touch, which is why most humans react after touching a dog.